Neurrone/beets-audible/readme.md

    musicbrainz:
      enabled: no

-   pluginpath:
-     - /plugins/audible # point this to the directory which contains audible.py

    audible:
      # if the number of files in the book is the same as the number of chapters from Audible,
      # attempt to match each file to an audible chapter